A combinatorial bound on the number of distinct eigenvalues of a graph: Motivation and background

 \section{Motivation and background}

 The Inverse Eigenvalue Problem for a Graph (IEPG) starts with a pattern of zero and nonzero constraints for a real symmetric matrix, described by a graph $G$ on $n$ vertices, and asks what spectra are possible for the set of $n \times n$ matrices $\mathcal{S}(G)$ that exhibit this pattern.
 Two narrower questions about the possible spectra of matrices in $\mathcal{S}(G)$ yield important matrix-theoretic graph parameters that motivate what is studied here.
 Each of these parameters has a natural combinatorial bound.
-Firstly, the highest possible nullity, denoted by $\mathrm{M}(G)$, is also equal to the maximum multiplicity that can be obtained by any eigenvalue, and this is bounded by a process called zero forcing, giving $\mathrm{M}(G) \le \mathrm{Z}(G)$, where $Z(G)$ is the zero forcing number of $G$.
+Firstly, the highest possible nullity, denoted by $\M(G)$, is also equal to the maximum multiplicity that can be obtained by any eigenvalue, and this is bounded by a process called zero forcing, giving $\M(G) \le \Z(G)$, where $\Z(G)$ is the zero forcing number of $G$.
 (See, for example, \cite{HLS2022} for the definition of zero forcing number.)
 Secondly, the lowest possible number of distinct eigenvalues is denoted by $q(G)$, and this is bounded by the number of vertices in a unique shortest path, which we denote by $\usp{G}$, thus giving $q(G) \ge \usp{G}$ \cite[Theorem 3.2]{MinimumDistinct}.
 (The parameter $q(G)$ has been studied, for example, in \cite{F10,MinimumDistinct,Analysis,Nordhaus}.)

-As stated, these combinatorial bounds are in opposite directions, but in fact the matrix parameter that will be of interest is $n - q(G)$, which can be thought of as the maximum number of ordered eigenvalue coincidences, and is therefore called the \emph{maximum spectral equality}.
-Expressed this way, the combinatorial bound is $n - q(G) \le n - \usp{G}$, involving a combinatorial quantity $n - \usp{G}$ that will be called the \emph{spectator number} of $G$ and will be denoted by $\uspc{G}$.
-The motivation for this project concerns the behavior of the four graph parameters $\mathrm{M}(G)$, $\mathrm{Z}(G)$, $n - q(G)$, and $n - \usp{G}$ with respect to subgraphs, and more generally with respect to graph minors.
+{Note that these combinatorial bounds are in opposite directions, and that they bound matrix parameters that also tend in opposite directions: Zero forcing sets provide an \emph{upper} bound on a matrix parameter that \begin{itemize} \item tends to increase with more eigenvalue coincidences, and that \item tends to increase in denser graphs, \end{itemize} whereas unique shortest paths provide a \emph{lower} bound on a matrix parameter that \begin{itemize} \item tends to decrease with more eigenvalue coincidences, and that \item tends to decrease in denser graphs. \end{itemize}